vassilis/shohola/src/pages/index.md

 ---
 templateKey: index-page
+title: Shohola Sholarship
-title: Give a boy the chance to experience Camp Shohola
+heading: Give a boy the chance to experience Camp Shohola
 image: /img/inner-page-landsports.jpg
-heading: Give a boy the chance to experience Camp Shohola
-subheading: Give a boy the chance to experience Camp Shohola
 mission:
   description: >-
     The Shohola Scholarship Foundation has a dual mission.
 We seek to aid boys